MORNING REWIND: 5 top stories you may have missed yesterday

 Here at The Morning Bulletin, we want to ensure you are up to date with the biggest local stories from each day.

-So welcome to the Morning Rewind, where we fill you in on 5 stories from around the region that you may have missed yesterday, Thursday June 7.
+Welcome to the Morning Rewind, where we fill you in on 5 stories from around the region that you may have missed yesterday, Monday June 11.

-One of the biggest stories of the day yesterday was a fraud case, where a senior manager from a Central Queensland council was sentenced to five years in jail after defrauding his former employer of over $200,000.
+Adani is in a last-minute scramble to provide the Department of Environment and Science with an updated version of its groundwater dependent ecosystem management plan for the Carmichael coal mine.

 (Catch up HERE)